sandeepkumar17/td-dev.to/blog-posts/dotnet-6-clean-architecture/dotnet-6-clean-architecture.md

 ```
 ![CleanArch Test](./assets/ca_09.png 'CleanArch Test')

-- After that create a new class `ContactControllerShould` and set up all the possible test cases, review the code of `CleanArch.Test` project for further understanding.
+- After that create a new class `ContactControllerShould` and set up all the possible test cases, review the code of the `CleanArch.Test` project for further understanding.

 - Review the project structure in the solution explorer.
 ![Project Structure](./assets/ca_10.png 'Project Structure')